 The History of Mince Pies

-Mince Pies, like Christmas Puddings, were originally filled with meat, such as lamb, rather than a dried fruit mix as they are today.
+Mince Pies, like Christmas Puddings, were originally filled with meat, such as lamb, rather than the dried fruits and spices mix as they are today.
 They were also first made in an oval shape to represent the manger that Jesus slept in as a baby, with the top representing his swaddling clothes.
+Sometimes they even had a 'pastry baby Jesus' on the top!

 Now they are normally made in a round shape and are eaten hot or cold.
 I like mine hot with some ice cream!